Sawboo/jett-npm/README.md

-Jet Framework
+Jett Framework
 ====

 Paying Homage
 ----

 This project was originally developed by Cory Simmons as the Jeet framework.
 I have modified his work and stripped a few things out to streamline things even further to my liking.
-Jet uses stylus as the css preprocessor rather than using a mix of both compass and stylus like Jeet.
+Jett uses stylus as the css preprocessor rather than using a mix of both compass and stylus like Jeet.

 ###Original Jeet project: